Using Mathics3 from your code¶

 This code runs the Mathics3 interpreter as a subprocess, capturing the

-from its string output to an Python int
+from its string output to a Python int and adds 5.

 Using MathicsSession¶

-While the above is fine for running an isolated expression or two, it is pretty inefficient: Python has to be loaded every time along with the huge Mathics3 program; all of the built-in functions need to be set up, and some of terminal interaction needs set up as well.
+While the above is fine for running an isolated expression or two, it is pretty inefficient: Python has to be loaded every time, along with the huge Mathics3 program; all of the built-in functions need to be set up, and some terminal interaction needs to be set up as well.

 Here is an example of that: